-Mark was admitted to the bar in 1994, and has over 20 years' experience in civil and commercial litigation.
-He has particular expertise in commercial arbitration, building and construction law, and land and property disputes.
+Mark was admitted to the bar in 1994, and has over 25 years' experience in civil and commercial litigation.
+He has particular expertise in commercial arbitration, construction law, and property disputes.

-Mark graduated with a BA/LLB from the University of Canterbury in 1993.
+Mark graduated BA/LLB from the University of Canterbury in 1993.
 He was admitted as a Barrister & Solicitor of the High Court of New Zealand in 1994.

 In the early part of his career Mark cut his teeth representing clients in the civil, family and criminal courts throughout Auckland.